-CHAPTER 3 | CHANGES IN PM{2.5} ATTRIBUTABLE HEALTH BURDEN UNDER ALTERNATIVE PM{2.5} STANDARDS
+CHAPTER 3 | CHANGES IN PM{2.5} ATTRIBUTABLE HEALTH BURDEN UNDER ALTERNATIVE PM{2.5} STANDARDS OF 8 AND 10 μg/m3

-In this chapter, we explore how the health burdens we calculated in the previous chapter might change if EPA were to adopt a more protective NAAQS standards.
-For context, we first characterize the likelihood that socially vulnerable groups live in areas in which $PM{2.5}$ exposures exceed certain concentration thresholds.
-We discuss how these likelihoods compare across groups and identify populations that may benefit from reducing the current $PM{2.5}$ annual average NAAQS from 12 $\mu g/m^3$ to either 10 or 8 $\mu g/m^3$.
-We then present mortality and morbidity risk reduction estimates under both alternative NAAQS scenarios and compare benefits across scenarios, geographic areas, and socially vulnerable groups.
-All analyses focus on reduction of the annual mean $PM{2.5}$ NAAQS standard only and are based on 1) air quality surfaces either generated by EPA (for PA areas at 12 km scale) or 2) air quality surfaces reflecting changes at 1 km scale that are proportional to the changes reflected in EPA's air quality surfaces for an emissions reduction strategy focusing on primary $PM{2.5}$ sources.
+In this chapter, we explore how the health burdens we calculated in the previous chapter might change if EPA were to adopt a more protective NAAQS.
+For context, we first characterize the likelihood that socially vulnerable groups live in areas in which PM{2.5} exposures exceed certain concentration thresholds.
+We discuss how these likelihoods compare across groups and identify populations that may benefit from reducing the current PM{2.5} annual average NAAQS from 12 μg/m3 to either 10 or 8 μg/m3.8 We then present mortality and morbidity risk reduction estimates under both alternative NAAQS scenarios and compare benefits across scenarios, geographic areas, and socially vulnerable groups.
+All analyses focus on reduction of the annual mean PM{2.5} NAAQS only and are based on 1) air quality surfaces either generated by EPA (for PA areas at 12 km scale) or 2) air quality surfaces reflecting changes at 1 km scale that are proportional to the changes reflected in EPA's air quality surfaces for an emissions reduction strategy focusing on primary PM{2.5} sources.